shikokuchuo/nanonext/README.md

   which have been adopted by the package.
 - [Luke Tierney](https://homepage.stat.uiowa.edu/~luke/) and [Mike
-  Cheng](https://github.com/coolbutuseless) for meticulous documentation of R’s serialization mechanism, which led to the package’s own implementation of a low-level interface to R serialisation.
+  Cheng](https://github.com/coolbutuseless) for meticulous documentation of the R serialization mechanism, which led to the package’s own implementation of a low-level interface to R serialization.
 - [Jeroen Ooms](https://github.com/jeroen) - for his ‘Anticonf (tm)’
   configure script, on which our original ‘configure’ was based, although much modified since.